lozziboy/arduino-serial-variable-table/README.md

  4. each variable to monitor/edit can be mapped to the GUI through the following instruction, readonly is optional and set to false by default. do that in the main loop
 	   `SerialWatcher.Map(F("Name_That_You_Prefer"), Global_Variable_Name);`

- 5. call the update instruction to refresh them all at each loop scan (only once, in the main loop)
+ 5. call the update instruction to refresh them all at each loop scan (only once call in the main loop)
 	   `SerialWatcher.Update();`

  6. upload the software to the shield and then run SerialWatcherApp on your computer to monitor/edit the mapped global variables